Phoenix, Michigan

 Phoenix is an unincorporated community in Keweenaw County, Michigan, United States.
-Phoenix lies at the junction of M-26 and US 41, approximately two miles south of Eagle River, Michigan, near the shores of Lake Superior.
+Phoenix lies at the junction of M-26 and U.S. Highway 41, approximately 2 mi south of Eagle River, near the shores of Lake Superior.

-Copper

 Phoenix was the site of the Phoenix Mine, one of the earliest copper mines in the Keweenaw Peninsula.
 The Phoenix Copper Mining Company's predecessor, the Lake Superior Copper Company, was the first active copper mine in the Copper Country, established in the early 1840s.

-Phoenix today

-Few buildings remain.
-The Phoenix Store is the only functioning business in Phoenix, selling pop, beer, snacks, candy, toiletries and historical books about the area.
-There are two bars about a mile southwest of Phoenix along US-41.
-The Bammert Blacksmith Shop and the Church of the Assumption are two buildings dating back to the 1800s and are run by the Keweenaw County Historical Society.
+With the establishment of a religious presence and blacksmith shop in the 1800s—the Church of the Assumption and Bammert Blacksmith Shop—these surviving edifices have been preserved by the Keweenaw County Historical Society.